FreeTAKTeam/FreeTakServer/REST_API_InternalDoc.md

 ## List of supported API
-In the current release (1.5.12), FTS supports following API:
+Internal APIs are primarly used by the FTS UI to communicate with the server.
+See also the [REST API DOC](REST_APIDoc.md) In the current release (1.5.12), FTS supports following API :
   * authenticate
   * users
   * logs